programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 ```

-{% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-15.png" alt="Scatter plot showing population data of origin and destination city colored by distance between cities using scale_colour_gradient() and guide_colorbar()." caption="Figure 15.
-Population data of origin and destination city colored by the distance between cities using scale_colour_gradient() and guide_colorbar()." %}
+{% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-15.png" alt="Scatter plot showing population size of origin and destination city colored by distance between cities using scale_colour_gradient() and guide_colorbar()." caption="Figure 15. population size of origin and destination city colored by the distance between cities using scale_colour_gradient() and guide_colorbar()." %}

 ### Faceting a Graph